HeroadZ/HeroadZ/README.md

 ### About me
-Hi 👋, I'm ryan, a software engineer at Yahoo!Japan in Tokyo, Japan.
+Hi 👋, I'm ryan, a software engineer at LY corporation in Tokyo, Japan.

 🌱 Intersted in: AI, HCI, funny technologies